 Embalming: Decedents must not have been embalmed, or have been embalmed only with nontoxic products approved by the Green Burial Council.

-Memorialization: Permanent memorialization is allowed in the form of natural rocks and can be inscribed.
+Memorialization: Permanent memorialization is allowed in the form of natural rocks only and can be inscribed.
+Placement must be coordinated with MHHC Sexton.

 No artificial flowers or plants, potted plants, boxes, toys, artwork, ornaments, chairs or similar articles will be permitted.
 Exceptions are made for Christmas, Easter, Mother’s Day, Father’s Day, Memorial Day and Veterans’ Day.